yanjia1777/tp/docs/team/yanjia1777.md

   - What it does: `Entry` class is the base class for all other classes. `Income` class inherits from the `Entry` class.
 Each instance stores information about the entry or income respectively.

+- **New Feature**: Implemented main class `Duke` structure and `exit` function
+  - What it does: starts up the program, prints a startup message and allows user to input commands.
+On input of `exit`, application stops reading user input and terminates.

 - **Enhancement**: Implemented variable indentation for printing of entries.
   - What it does: indents the entries based on the longest entry of the current list.
   - Justification: This feature improves the product significantly as it allows for the label of all entries to line up with each other, allowing users to view the entries in a much more efficient and clear manner.